TIANQIXU1/nlp-project/README.md

 In the training of LLM, we utilized the same dataset to generate prompts.
 ### Test data
+In the test, we used our manually annotated EN cancer terminology (193 words and 109phrases) with the ZH reference:[EN-to-ZH ECCParaCorp](https://github.com/TIANQIXU1/nlp-project/blob/main/data/Ecc%20train%20phrases.csv).

 ## Fine-tuning opus-mt-en-zh
 In the first phase,